 Aquablation Therapy for BPH (Enlarged Prostate) in Alexandria & Woodbridge

-Potomac Urology is an expert urology practice committed to providing the highest quality care to patients here in the Northern Virginia area and nationwide in the diagnosis and treatment of urology related conditions.
-Our team of urologists are dedicated to offering patients a broad range of quality urology services including BPH treatment options in a warm and friendly environment to provide the very best in urologic care.
-To learn more about the Aquablation Therapy Surgical Treatment for BPH at our office in Alexandra, VA, call us at to schedule your appointment today.
+Potomac Urology is an expert urology practice committed to providing the highest quality care to patients here in the Northern Virginia area and nationwide in the diagnosis and treatment of urology-related conditions.
+Our team of urologists is dedicated to offering patients a broad range of quality urology services including BPH treatment options in a warm and friendly environment to provide the very best in urologic care.
+To learn more about the Aquablation Therapy Surgical Treatment for BPH, call us to schedule your appointment in Woodbridge or Alexandria today.

 Potomac Urology is the first and only practice in Northern Virginia to offer this innovative treatment.